epstechtheatre/epstechtheatre.github.io/docs/index.md

 ## I want to help out!
 Where can I contribute?
 Glad to hear!
 This wiki is open-source on Github.
 If you have programming experience and a Github account, feel free to follow the instructions over on the repo to submit a pull request.

-### I have neither programmer experience nor a Github account?
+### I have neither programming experience nor a Github account?
 That's all right too!
 Send an email to [techwiki@b-macdonald.ca](mailto:techwiki@b-macdonald.ca) and I or someone else will help you out.

 ## I run a theatre program and want to use this wiki for my own projects